woodenzen/JAMM425-Magazine-Feature-Writing/content/2-schedule.md

 ---
 title: Schedule of Assigments
-nav: Assignement
+nav: Assignment
 description: >
-    This text is a "section description".
-Below is "section topics", followed by an example section video embed.
-This page details how to write content pages and add interest with includes.
+    This is a published schedule of assignments.
 ---

 - Thu Aug 22, 2024 First writing exercise (ungraded)	Due by 5 PM